alex-frost/alex-frost/_posts/2014-03-08-yadr-terminator.md

 On Debian I also wanted to remap the keyboard so CapsLock and Escape are switched.
-I needed to `apt-get install console-common console-data` then add `"XKBOPTIONS="caps:swapescape"` to "/etc/default/keyboard".
+I needed to `apt-get install console-common console-data` then add `XKBOPTIONS="caps:swapescape"` to "/etc/default/keyboard".
 To get the configuration to work I `sudo dpkg-reconfigure console-setup` AND restarted (the restart might have been enough).
 You might not need the console packages as I was using Xfce.